algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/UFExp.md

-The method of path compression used here is that whenever we are at a node, searching upwards to find the root of the tree, we change the parent of the node to be the (previous) grandparent.
+The method of path compression used here is that whenever we are at a node, searching upwards to find the root of the tree, we change the parent of the node to be the (previous) grandparent, thus simultaneously widening and shortening the subtree rooted at the (previous) grandparent.

 ## Union by rank